ArielNadratowski/Bom_Checker/READ_ME.txt

 Permission to use tableview was approved via messaging the creator over GitHub.

 # Future improvements
-1. Be able to check to ensure quantity matches the number of reference designators listed.
-2. Add some sort of configuration file to customize what gets flagged as not matching (don't care whether its made by manufacturer 1 or manufacturer 2).
+1. Add some sort of configuration file to customize what gets flagged as not matching (don't care whether its made by manufacturer 1 or manufacturer 2).